THE ATGER MUSEUM

 Escragnolles in 1770, he spent his early years

-studies at the college in Grasse.
+at the college in Grasse.
 At the time, medicine

-was based primarily on botany, and the young Mireur's
+was based primarily on botany, and

-young Mireur's interest in this field naturally drew him
+for this field naturally drew

-naturally towards Montpellier and its famous school
+naturally toward Montpellier and its famous

-François Mireur is known for having enabled
+François Mireur is known for having facilitated

 before becoming our national anthem.